7wapnil/vue-project/README.md

 cp .env .env.local
 ```

+Put the values you got from the development team into .env.local

 Install the frontend dependencies into the docker-compose volume
 ```bash
 docker-compose run --rm web sh # bash won't work here